-Azure Government and Office 365 U.S. Government Defense allow our defense industrial base and defense contractor customers to meet the DFARS requirements as enumerated in the DFARS clauses of 252.204-7012
+Azure Government and Office 365 U.S. Government Defense allow our defense industrial base and defense contractor customers to meet the DFARS requirements as enumerated in the DFARS clauses of 252.204-7012 that apply to cloud service providers.

 Has an independent assessor validated that Azure Government and Office 365 U.S. Government Defense supports DFARS requirements?